lsst-it/ittn-078/index.md

 Inside the curve near Pylon A<a href="#corosion3">  there is clear sign of once standing water leaving rust</a> and the black residue mentioned above.

-Thanks to Christian Aguilar and Isidro Ocaranza for the support.
+Thanks to Christian Aguilar, Claudio Araya and Isidro Ocaranza for the support.

 ## Images supporting the report
 <a href="debris">